Take the first step towards building a high performance culture based on the highest ethical standards.

 Organisations that are trusted are more successful.
 Yet trust is not something any organisation can just buy, plan or hope for – it is an outcome.
 The way an organisation operates and the ownership it takes for what it does and how it does it are key factors in building trust.
 We measure these things as organisational culture and accountability.
 Both are measurable and both are critical to sustainable success.

-We encourage our clients to invest appropriately in understanding their organisation’s culture, including to identify those areas of their culture that are acting as a hand-brake in the execution of their strategy – and having done so to put in place appropriate plans to transform their culture.
+We encourage our clients to invest appropriately in understanding their organisation’s culture, including to identify those areas of their workplace culture that are acting as a hand-brake in the execution of their strategy – and having done so to put in place appropriate plans to transform their culture.

-Culture involves trade-offs (and our cultural sliders)
+Organisational culture involves trade-offs (and our cultural sliders)

 Your organisation can’t be uniform and diverse at the same time, nor can it place a high value on individual accountability and collective accountability at the same time.
 There will be trade-offs.
 If you prioritise hard conversations, there will be a trade-off which will result in a lower level of harmony, at least in the short term.

-Insync’s cultural trade-offs survey can be used on a stand-alone basis or as a module of your employee survey.
+Insync’s cultural trade-offs survey can be used on a stand-alone basis or as a module of your employee engagement survey.
 Impetus for change can then be grounded in strong evidence and the engagement of all employees.

 Another of our cultural frameworks

 To get to where you want to go, it’s vital you understand where you are now.
-Insync’s culture assessment and development tool (based on the Organisation Culture Assessment Instrument developed by Cameron and Quinn) is an extensively researched framework that measures cultural indicators and how well they are aligned with an organisation’s direction and values.
+Insync’s culture assessment and development tool (based on the Organisation Culture Assessment Instrument developed by Cameron and Quinn) is an extensively researched framework that measures cultural indicators and how well they are aligned with an organisation’s direction, purpose, vision and values.
 The tool measures four predominant culture types on opposite ends of a flexible vs. controlled, internal vs. external scale:

 - People centric – teamwork, participation, consensus